 Institution: University of Leicester

-Dr Lei in conducting polymer, worked on research projects related to electrochemistry in a few universities/departments, including nanomaterial processing and characterization; fabrication and analysing of organic photovoltaic solar cells and supercapacitors; electrochemical deposition of semiconductors and metal alloy from ionic liquid electrolytes; scaling up in a pilot trial.
-Currently working on the ReLiB project in Leicester University.
+Dr Lei has worked on research projects related to electrochemistry and conducting polymers in several universities.
+These projects have included nanomaterial processing and characterization, fabrication and analysing of organic photovoltaic solar cells and supercapacitors, electrochemical deposition of semiconductors and metal alloy from ionic liquid electrolytes and scaling up in a pilot trial.

 Professor Gary Leeke